-Compared to the similarly optimized conventional tube-and-wing regional jet, the strut-braced wing offers a 15.2% higher cruise L/D. This provides a 6.5% savings in fuel burn over the 500 nmi mission when including the impact of weight and propulsive efficiency, as well as the fuel required for takeoff, climb, descent, and landing.
+Compared to the similarly optimized conventional tube-and-wing regional jet, the strut-braced wing offers a 12.9% higher cruise L/D. When including the impact of weight and propulsive efficiency, as well as the fuel required for takeoff, climb, descent, and landing, this provides a 7.6% savings in fuel burn over the 500 nmi mission.

-Given that the strut-braced-wing regional jet must allocate a significant fraction of the nominal mission to climbing to and descending from the relatively high cruise altitudes required by the design $C_L$ , this results in less range cruising at the fuel-efficient design point.
+Given that the strut-braced-wing regional jet must allocate a significant fraction of the nominal mission for climbing to and descending from the relatively high cruise altitudes required by the design C_L , this results in less range cruising at the fuel-efficient design point.
 Therefore, we can expect a further reduction in fuel consumption when operating over a longer range, which is not unusual for regional jets of this type.
-Operating over longer ranges also results in higher wing loadings at cruise, allowing the optimal $C_L$ to be achieved at a lower altitude, further reducing fuel burn.
-For example, for a 1,000 nmi mission operating at the design $C_L$ , we estimate a 10.4% savings in block fuel.
+Operating over longer ranges also results in higher wing loadings at cruise on average, allowing the optimal C_L to be achieved at a lower altitude, further reducing fuel burn.
+For example, for a 1,000 nmi mission operating at the design C_L , we estimate a 10.3% savings in block fuel to first order.
 This also suggests that the strut-braced-wing configuration can offer larger block fuel reductions for a longer-range aircraft, such as an aircraft in the single-aisle class, where cruise fuel represents a larger fraction of the block fuel burn.